csev/sakai-scripts/README.md

 * Run bash qmv.sh to compile it all
 * Run bash start.sh to start the Tomcat
 * Run bash tail.sh to watch the logs (Press CTRL-C to stop the tail)
+* Navigate to http://localhost:8888/portal or http://localhost/portal depending
+on the port where your Tomcat server is located
 * Run bash stop.sh to shutdown Tomcat

-* Copy smv.sh into a folder in your PATH so you can recompile any sub-folder in Sakai that has a pom.xml by typing "smv.sh"
+* Copy smv.sh into a folder in your PATH and set execute permission so you can recompile any sub-folder in Sakai that has a pom.xml by typing "smv.sh"

 Eventually you can just use the tomcat startup.sh and shutdown.sh and run your own tail commands if that is what you like.